-Institutional Support is a grant program that provides general operating support to high quality nonprofit arts organizations with an established record of programmatic service and administrative stability that produce, present, or exhibit works of art.
-Applicant’s primary activity must be presentation, production, or service to the arts.
+Institutional Support is a three-year grant program that provides general operating support for arts nonprofits with an established record of high quality programmatic service and administrative stability.
+This includes arts organizations that produce, present, or exhibit works of art, artist service organizations, art councils, community art schools, and cultural arts organizations.

 All Applicants Must:

-- Have majority of arts programming, services, or activities take place in North Dakota;
+- Have the majority of arts programming, services, or activities take place in North Dakota

-- Have been in existence and have had its Federal 501(c)3 status for a minimum of four (4) years and actively providing arts programming in North Dakota before applying to the Institutional Support grant program for the first time
+- Have been in existence and have had Federal 501(c)(3) status for a minimum of four (4) years, actively providing arts programming in North Dakota before applying to the IS grant program for the first time

-- Have at least one paid staff person in a contract or salaried position
+- Have at least one (1) part-time paid staff person in a contract or salaried position

-- Have programming that includes a minimum of four (4) separate events per fiscal year
+- Have programming that includes at least four (4) separate public events per fiscal year